 Other potential impact

-Given high numbers of legislative procedures entering into Trilogue, there is a public interest in the process as expressed by the inquiry of the EU Ombudsman.
-Depending on the decision of Business Owners it may result in a need to integrate some of the Trilogue Table versions into publication systems by any of the negotiation parties.
+Given high numbers of legislative procedures entering into Trilogue negotiations, there is a public interest in the process as expressed by the inquiry of the EU Ombudsman.
+It may be likely, that with time and a lower technical threshold, the Co-legislators may come to a decision to tackle the publication issue with a joint decision ensuring a coherent approach by all the Trilogue participating parties.
 Benefits and costs analysis

 List all the cost elements related to the scenario and produce initial estimates of the costs.